clevyr/nova-page-builder/README.md

 There will be 3 new sections in Nova now: Menus, File Manager and Pages.

 ### Config Files
 `nova-page-builder.php` - This file lets you set what `model`, `resource` and `views_path` is used for the page builder.
 You can update these as necessary.
-`nova-menu.php` - This file configures the Menu Builder package `nova-tinymce.php` - This file is a custom config for the TinyMCE Rich-Text-Editor
+`nova-menu.php` - This file configures the Menu Builder package.
+`nova-tinymce.php` - This file is a custom config for the TinyMCE Rich-Text-Editor.

 ### Pages
 Pages require templates.
 Templates have 2 dependencies, a config file with sections available in that template and a Vue file to render the template.
 The Page Config file and the Page Template parent directory need to be named the same, capitalization and all.
-ex: `{views_path}/pages/About.php` & `resources/js/Pages/About/Index.vue`
+ex: `{views_path}/pages/{LayoutName}.php` & `resources/js/Pages/{LayoutName}/Index.vue`
 ##### Page Config
 The config is made up of Nova fields in an array syntax.
 This uses the Flexible Content package.
 You can read more docs here: https://github.com/whitecube/nova-flexible-content.
 To see an example, please refer to `{views_path}/pages/Default.php`
 ##### Page Vue Template
-This package currently works off Inertia so you will create your page layouts in `resources/js/Pages/LAYOUT_NAME/Index.vue`.
+This package currently works off Inertia so you will create your page layouts in `resources/js/Pages/{LayoutName}/Index.vue`.
 To see an example, please refer to `resources/js/pages/Default/Index.vue`
 ###### Default Page Template Components
 Out of the box, this package includes the Hero, One Column Layout and  Two Column Layout components.
 These are in the `resources/js/PageBuilder` directory.
 You can modify these at any time.
-#### Page Controller
-The PageController is fairly straightforward.
-It finds the page via the supplied slug in the URL and then returns an Inertia layout with the `page` and `content` data.

 #### Menu
 Menu is coming from https://github.com/optimistdigital/nova-menu-builder.
-The page builder package publishes the config and migrations for the menu builder package.
+The page builder package publishes the config for the menu builder package.
 You can create custom menu item types and everything else from the docs.

 ##### Rendering the Menu
 To render the menu in the Vue app, include the `<main-nav>` component from the `resources/js/PageBuilder/partials/MainNav.vue` file.
 This will render a menu with an `<jet-nav-link>` for each link.
 This can also be customized.